openmas-ai/openmas/docs/communication.md

-# Communication in SimpleMas
+# Communication in OpenMAS

-This document provides an overview of the communication protocols in SimpleMas, explaining when and how to use each one.
+This document provides an overview of the communication protocols in OpenMAS, explaining when and how to use each one.

 ## Communication Overview

-SimpleMas provides a flexible communication layer that abstracts away the complexity of different communication protocols.
+OpenMAS provides a flexible communication layer that abstracts away the complexity of different communication protocols.
 The core of this system is the `BaseCommunicator` interface, which all protocol implementations extend.

 ## Available Protocols